percona/percona-postgresql-operator/source/options.rst

 Edit the ``deploy/cr.yaml`` file
 ---------------------------------

-You can add options with custom values to the configuration section of the ``deploy/cr.yaml``.
+You can put options you want to customize to the configuration section of the ``deploy/cr.yaml``.
 Configuration can include ``postgresql``, ``pg_hba`` and ``pg_ident`` sections for the appropriate PostgreSQL configuration files.
 Here is an example which changes the ``max_wal_senders`` option: